-This procedure includes many separate sub-processes to complete the setup of the HPUD adapter.
-Following are the steps to install and configure the HPUD adapter:
+This procedure includes many separate sub-processes to complete the setup of the HPE-UD adapter.
+The following are the steps to install and configure the HPE-UD adapter:

-- 1. Ensure that the account under which the adapter executable will run has read/write/execute permissions on this uCMDB_staging database.
+- Ensure that the account under which the adapter executable will run has read/write/execute permissions on this uCMDB\staging database.
 Authentication may be through Windows authentication or SQL Server authentication.
 Using Windows authentication, the default account is the username running the HPuCMDBStage.exe adapter.
-The username and password for SQL Server authentication are specified in the database connection string, which you may supply in FNMPuCMDBSettings.xml, or override with the -c option on the command line. - 2.
-To extract information from the HPUD system, the HPuCMDBStage.exe tool must have the required permissions to query the HPUD system.
-You must create a user in the HPUD system and assign it with permission to perform the Run Legacy API and the Run Query by Definition actions.
-You must specify this
+The username and password for SQL Server authentication are specified in the database connection string, which you may supply in FNMPuCMDBSettings.xml, or override with the -c option on the command line. - To extract information from the HPE-UD system, the HPuCMDBStage.exe tool must have the required permissions to query the HPE-UD system.
+You must create a user in the HPE-UD system and assign it with permission to perform the Run Legacy API and the Run Query by Definition actions.
+You must specify this user in the FNMPuCMDBSettings.xml file.
+For more information on configuring the HPE-UD system, see Configuring HPE Universal Discovery System on page 135.

-- user in the FNMPuCMDBSettings.xml file.
-For more information on configuring the HPUD system, see Configuring HP Universal Discovery System on page 134. - 3.
-Navigate to the fixed location on the inventory beacon where the inventory reader must find configuration files to control its uploads.
+- 3. Navigate to the fixed location on the inventory beacon where the inventory reader must find configuration files to control its uploads.
 Verify the existence of the following path: C:\ProgramData\Flexera Software \Compliance\ImportProcedures\Inventory\Reader\HP Universal Discovery. - 4.
 Create a folder to contain the adapter executable and its configuration file.
 Location is not critical; a suggested path is under C:\Program Files\Flexera Software (for version 2015 and later, or for a stand-alone server that is not an inventory beacon or application server).
 In your chosen location, create a folder such as HPUDAdapter. - 5.
-From the HPuCMDBStage\ folder within your unzipped archive, copy both HPuCMDBStage.exe and FNMPuCMDBSettings.xml to your newly created folder (such as C:\Program Files\Flexera Software\HPUDAdapter). - 6.
+From the HPuCMDBStage \ folder within your unzipped archive, copy both HPuCMDBStage.exe and FNMPuCMDBSettings.xml to your newly created folder (such as C:\Program Files\Flexera Software\HPUDAdapter). - 6.
 Open your copy of FNMPuCMDBSettings.xml in a text editor of choice, and review the self-documenting comments within that file.
 Modify the following values as required.
-Ensure that you specify the IP address of your HPUD server.
+Ensure that you specify the IP address of your HPE-UD server.
 You can use the command line options to configure HPuCMDBStage.exe.
-Use the '-h' option to get the list of available options. - Update values in the first element describing the downstream connection to the HPUD server, including the IP address, port, the account name and password for access.
-Keep a record of the account name and password for registering with HPUD.
+Use the '-h' option to get the list of available options. - Update values in the first element describing the downstream connection to the HPE-UD server, including the IP address, port, the account name and password for access.
+Keep a record of the account name and password for registering with HPE-UD.
 The default values are: